-Experimentally it was found that the wavelength distribution of the light from hot objects was broadly similar to the Maxwell-Boltzmann speed distribution: a bell-shaped curve in which the location of the peak depended on temperature.
+Experimentally it was found that the wavelength distribution of the light from hot objects was broadly similar to the Maxwell-Boltzmann speed distribution: a bell-shaped curve in which the location of the peak (i.e., the most common wavelength) depended on temperature.
 In 1893 Wilhelm Wien concluded that the wavelength of this peak must be inversely proportional to temperature.
 Experiment confirmed that the wavelength of this peak was given by: